angelolab/SpaceCat/README.md

 - `density_ratio`: The ratio between the densities of cell types.
 This is done for every pairwise combination of cells at the broadest level of clustering.
 - `functional_marker`: For each cell type/functional marker combination, the proportion of cells positive for that marker, using the supplied marker-specific thresholds to determine positivity.
 - `cell_diversity`: This diversity feature is based on cell proximity.
 For each cell in the image, the proportions of each cell type within a specified pixel radius was computed.
 Then the Shannon diversity index was calculated on these proportions.
 - `region_diversity`: This diversity feature is based on cell abundance.
 For the broadest cell cluster level, the proportion of cells of each lower cell type was extracted.
-Then the Shannon diversity index was calculated on these proportions.
+We then compute the diversity of cell types within each broad category using the Shannon Diversity index.
   - This feature was computed for cells at a broad level of clustering that were composed of at least two distinct lower cell types.
 - `density_proportion`: For each lower level cell type in a given broader cell type category, the proportion of the number of broader cells that the lower cell type represented was calculated.
   - This feature was computed for cells at a broad level of clustering that were composed of at least two distinct lower cell types.